joeytwiddle/significant-white-space/README.md

 ## On the radar

-- We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
+- DONE in `unwrapParenthesesForCommands`: We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
 This will probably only be applied to single-line expressions.

 - The header line of a block (e.g. class and function declarations) are stripped of all symbols, and this looks a bit odd.
 In Python indented blocks are always preceeded by a `:`, and in Coffeescript either a `:` or an `=` (not true of classes).
 We could give users the option of initialising blocks with a `:`.
 Although one might still argue that such symbols are as redundant as curly braces, given significant indenting whitespace!
 (Started work on this, see `blockLeadSymbol`.)